FORMENTERA - PLATJA DE MIGJORN - ES CODOL FORADAT

 Vegetable salad

-I have decided to stay away from the crowded beach a minute from my casa and instead wander this way to the more sequestered beaches.
-This is where I am reminded of the old Formentera and it has a more bohemian individualistic vibe.
-Here I can eat at the couple of restaurants that dot the beach and explore their paellas and swim in warm water without the Milan and Rome crowd.
-Here I can find the Catalan sensibility I knew back in the 70's.
+I have decided to stay away from the crowded beach a minute from my casa and wander this way to the more sequestered beaches.
+This is where I am reminded of the old Formentera, which has a more bohemian individualistic vibe.
+Here, I can eat at some restaurants that dot the beach, explore their paellas, and swim in warm water without the Milan and Rome crowd.
+Here, I can find the Catalan sensibility I knew in the 70s.

 I was ecstatic !!!!
 A great birthday present to myself.

 The rest of the day was spent casually swimming and lying on the beach.
-When we had enough we wandered down to the legendary Blue Bar where we enjoyed a shandy and some chips with guacamole before straggling all the way back to the casa where I finally admitted I was exhausted.
+When we had enough, we wandered down to the legendary Blue Bar, where we enjoyed a shandy and some chips with guacamole before straggling back to the casa, where I finally admitted I was exhausted.

 The Blue Bar